ColinHeathman/godot-aseprite-spritesheet-importer/README.md

 ## Key Features

 - **Support for multiple Layers, Frames, and Slices**: Supports complex Aseprite files with multiple characters or images organized using Layer Groups and/or Slices.
-This is very useful if you want to make a character both the body and equipment in the same file.
+This is very useful if you want to make a character with both the body and equipment in the same file.

 - **Support for nine-patch StyleBox**: Useful for creating GUI elements.